acp25/team-profile-generator/README.md

 A command line application that takes user input and generates an HTML document containing roster information for a software engineering team

 ## Description
-This project generates an HTML page containing a roster for a software engineering team.
+This application generates an HTML page containing a roster for a software engineering team.
 The application is written using JavaScript and should be run using the Node.js JavaScript runtime environment.
-The Bootstrap CSS framework was used for styling the HTML document.
-The node package manager inquirer package is used to provide a command line interface for the application, and the jest package is used to validate classes.
+The node package manager inquirer package is used to provide a command line interface for the application, and the jest package is used to validate and test classes.

 ## Installation

-Clone the repo from Github and open in Visual Studio Code
+Clone the repo from Github and open in Visual Studio Code.
+Remember to do an "npm i" in the intergrated terminal to install the necessary files.

 ## Usage